viroyalnj/GFCoreDataSource/README.md

 ## License

-GFCoreDataSource is available under the MIT license.
+VICoreDataSource is available under the MIT license.
 See the LICENSE file for more info.